mui/mui-x/docs/data/data-grid/columns/columns.md

 ### Value setter

 The value setter is to be used when editing rows and it is the counterpart of the value getter.
-It allows customizing how the entered value is stored in the row.
+This enables you to customize how the entered value is stored in the row.
 A common use case for it is when the data is a nested structure.
 Refer to the [cell editing](/components/data-grid/editing/#saving-nested-structures) documentation to see an example using it.